 Özge has a MSc. in Molecular Genetics from the University of Leicester and a PhD in Developmental Biology from Queen Mary University of London.
 She worked as a Post-doctoral Research Associate at the University of Leicester for six years in the field of Behavioural Neurology before moving into science communication.
 She worked as the Research Communication Officer at a London based charity for almost two years.

-The hemophilia A treatment Nuwiq (simoctocog alfa) is safe and effective for patients with severe disease, both when used on demand or as a preventative treatment, researchers determined in ...
+The hemophilia A treatment Nuwiq (simoctocog alfa) is safe and effective for patients with severe disease, both when used on demand or as a preventative treatment, researchers determined in a ...
 Read more

 An enzyme called activate protein C (APC), which prevents the formation of blood clots and therefore promotes bleeding could be targeted to treat hemophilia, suggests a study conducted by researcher ...
 Read more

-In an article titled “Recognizing the need for personalization of hemophilia patient-reported outcomes in the prophylaxis era” published in the scientific journal Haemophilia, researchers reviewed two new tools that ...
+In an article titled “Recognizing the need for personalization of hemophilia patient-reported outcomes in the prophylaxis era” published in the scientific journal Haemophilia, researchers reviewed two new tools that are ...
 Read more